varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 Will make varnish gzip the object during fetch from the backend, provided the backend didn't send us a gzip'ed object.

-Remember that a lot of content types cannot sensibly be gziped, most notably compressed image formats like jpeg, png and similar, so a typical use would be::
+Remember that a lot of content types cannot sensibly be gzipped, most notably compressed image formats like jpeg, png and similar, so a typical use would be::